apigee-labs/rapier/README.md

 The Rapier OpenAPI generator is implemented by `gen_openapispec.py` in the util directory.
 It is written in python.
 It has a single external dependency—pyYAML.
 If you do not have pyYAML installed on your machine, you can install it using
 `pip install pyYAML` or `easy_install pyYAML` or `pip install -r requirements.txt` using the requirements.txt in the util directory.
 Adding the util directory to your $PATH and your $PYTHONPATH will make it easier to use the generator.

-`usage: gen_openapispec.py [-m, --yaml-merge] [-i, --include-impl] filename`
+`usage: gen_openapispec.py [-m, --yaml-merge] [-i, --include-impl] [-t, --suppress-templates] filename`

 The generated OpenAPI specification is written to stdout.
 Errors and warnings are written to stderr.
 The normal usage pattern is to pipe this output to a file, like this:

 `gen_openapispec.py my-rapier-spec.yaml > my-openAPI-spec.yaml`

 The `--yaml-merge` option makes more aggressive use of the yaml merge operator to make more compact (if sometimes less readable) output.

 The `--include-impl` option will generate, from the optional implementation_private_information section, extra information that is otherwise ommitted from the output.

+The --suppress-templates option will generate paths but not templates.
+This simplifies the output a little for implementors who are only interested in the paths they need to implement.
+If you are generating for clients rather than implementors we con't recommend using this option.

 ### <a name="openapi_generator_output"></a>Understanding the outout of the Rapier OpenAPI generator